The Ghost of Tom Joad (song): Rage Against the Machine version

 This rendition is performed in the band's usual rap rock style with live vocals echoed heavily.
 Other than the style of music, the most radical change was the 4/4 time signature which differs from Springsteen's measure of 3/4 meter, followed by three measures of 4/4.
 While thus radically different from the Springsteen original, it too was considered to be in line with the Guthrie tradition.
 It was a modest commercial success, in 1997 reaching number 35 on the Mainstream Rock Tracks chart and number 34 on the Modern Rock Tracks chart.
 It thus became the group's second charted song, following "Bulls on Parade".

-The 1998 single version differs slightly from one on the post-breakup Renegades album, as the band had re-recorded the song by then.
-Only a limited number of copies exist but this version would be later included in the No Boundaries: A Benefit for the Kosovar Refugees compilation album.
+The 1997-single version differs slightly from one on the post-breakup Renegades album, as the band decided to re-record the song for that project.
+The original version would be later included in the No Boundaries: A Benefit for the Kosovar Refugees compilation album.
 The cover artwork is called "Police Riot" by Eric Drooker.

 "The Ghost of Tom Joad" made its Rage live debut on April 25, 1997, at Sam Boyd Stadium in Las Vegas.

 As part of the Nurses United protest against NATO Summit Chicago 2012, Morello and Tim McIlrath of Rise Against played an electric version of "The Ghost of Tom Joad" to a packed Daley Center Plaza crowd.

 During's 2016's Make America Rage Again tour by Prophets of Rage, Tom Morello shared vocal duties with Aaron Bruno of Awolnation.